 Antibiotic wise comparison: Percentage of antibiotic resistance is represented in Table 2.
-Highest incidence antibiotic resistance was evident of against Amoxycillin, Ampicillin, Carbencillin and Cefuroxime followed by Rifampin and Streptomycin irrespective of the sampling sites, of which higher antibiotic resistance were evident in tissue samples (mussel, shrimp, sepia) over water samples.
-However, antibiotic resistance was lower against Chloramphenicol, Tetracycline, Chlortetracycline, Furazolidone, Nalidixicacid, Gentamycin Sulphafurazole, Trimethoprim, Neomycin and Amikacin (Table 2).
+Highest incidence of antibiotic resistance was evident against Amoxycillin, Ampicillin, Carbencillin and Cefuroxime followed by Rifampin and Streptomycin irrespective of the sampling sites, of which higher antibiotic resistance were evident in tissue samples (mussel, shrimp, sepia) over water samples.
+However, antibiotic resistance was against Chloramphenicol, lower Tetracycline, Chlortetracycline, Furazolidone, Nalidixicacid, Gentamycin Sulphafurazole, Trimethoprim, Neomycin and Amikacin (Table 2).